 Graduates of the TCC program are eligible to take the CPT national certification.
 In addition, graduates earn 12 college credit hours within the Engineering Technology degree program and receive a TCC Workforce Certificate of Achievement.
 Each class is worth three college credits, is stackable, and could lead to an Associate in Engineering Technology or a more advanced degree.

 Training is based on the Certified Production Technician.
-It includes four modules, and each module is four weeks in duration.

 Technical instruction develops skills in four key areas:

 - Safety covers topics such as responsibilities, inspection, emergency preparedness, workplace behavior, ear and eye wear, equipment handling, etc.

 - Quality includes blueprint reading (assemblers, fasteners, geometric dimensioning, tolerancing, etc.), tape and precision measurement, dimensional gauging, quality systems and more.